Secret Story (French TV series) season 3: Principle

-Contestants
+Housemates

 Angie

 Angie Be is a 32-year-old model from Paris.
 She entered the house with her two pet chihuahuas.
 In week one she was a part of "Intruder Fraternity" who were placed at a separate "Intruder" house where they lived and tried to discover the other housemates secrets.
 Angie entered the main house in week two.
 She had a romance with Romain who proposed her before being evicted.
 Angie was nominated for eviction in round six of nominations and survived.
 Angie was again nominated in week ten against Sabrina and was evicted on day 71 after receiving 44% of the vote to save.

 Bruno

 Bruno is a 19-year-old from France.
 Bruno was a homeless for a year.
 He has been recognized by Emilie, she decided not to reveal his secret.
 Bruno was automatically nominated for eviction for the first, and only, time in the last round of nominations along with most of his fellow housemates.
 He was the third person to be evicted in a triple (and the final) eviction on day 92 after receiving 11% of the publics vote to stay.